Sundubu-jjigae: Overseas

-Following the Korean War, some American military servicemen who returned from South Korea brought home jjigae (especially dubu jjigae) recipes.
-In 1986, Monica Lee opened Beverly Soon Tofu in the Koreatown neighborhood of Los Angeles, and it was the first restaurant in the United States to specialize in sundubu jjigae.
-By the 1990s, sundubu jjigae restaurants were more popular throughout the United States.
+Following the Korean War, some American military servicemen who returned from Korea brought home jjigae (especially dubu jjigae) recipes.
+Some Korean American and Korean Canadian opened Korean restaurant in their neighbourhoods.

+In 1986, Monica Lee opened Beverly Soon Tofu in the Koreatown neighbourhood of Los Angeles, California and it was the first restaurant in the United States to specialise in sundubu-jjigae.
+By the 1990s, sundubu-jjigae restaurants were more popular throughout the United States and Canada.

 The dish became even more widely known when Hee Sook Lee, a first-generation Korean immigrant, opened her sundubu restaurant, BCD Tofu, in Vermont Avenue, Koreatown, and expanded it into a national chain.
-The chain was named after the “Bukchang Dong” district in Korea where Lee's mother-in-law owned a restaurant.
-In Canada, several BCD and other similar restaurants have been open in Toronto since 2001, and can also be found in other cities across the country.
+The chain was named after the "Bukchang Dong" district in Korea where Lee's mother-in-law owned a restaurant.

+In Canada, several BCD and other similar restaurants have been open in Toronto, Ontario since 2001, and can also be found in other cities across the country.
+Now, sundubu-jjigae restaurants are operated in Koreatown in Toronto and Burnaby and Coquitlam in Metro Vancouver, British Columbia.
+CBC TV's Kim's Convenience features a scene about sundubu-jjigae.

 The North American version of the dish was eventually introduced back to South Korea due to its popularity.
+A New York Times article reviewing Korean restaurants including Bukchang Dong, Cho Dang Ol, and Li Hua, and Seoul Garden in New York City, New York described sundubu-jjigae as "a hearty brew of spicy broth and silken tofu that is served in cast-iron bowls.
+Topped with scallions and nuggets of tender oxtail or crisp kimchi, it's the ideal winter meal".
+The dish also made an appearance in the Los Angeles Times, describing the jjigae as "comforting, always satisfying".